thehir0/Text-Detoxification/README.md

 How to run inference:

-`python src/models/predict_model.py --input 'my nigga is best friend'`
+`python src/models/predict_model.py --input 'example of toxic sentence'`

 How to train models: